Skip to content

 Do I need a DAO LLC for a DeFi project?

 Not necessarily.
 Start with a regular Wyoming LLC unless governance is already on-chain.
 You can convert to DAO LLC later.
-Most DeFi projects we serve operate under a regular LLC for the first 12 to 24 months.
+Most DeFi projects operate under a regular LLC for the first 12 to 24 months.

 How does the IRS treat protocol fee revenue?